Make Room (album): Singles

-"Cycles", featuring DOE, debuted at number 21 on the Hot Gospel Songs chart in the week February 17, 2018, the same week that "Not Lucky, I'm Loved" had re-entered the chart.
+"Cycles", featuring DOE, debuted at number 21 on the Hot Gospel Songs chart in the week of February 17, 2018, the same week that "Not Lucky, I'm Loved" had re-entered the chart.
 The song ultimately peaked at number sixteen on the chart.
 "Make Room" was released on February 1, 2019.
 On March 30, 2019, "Make Room" debuted at number 21 on the Hot Gospel Songs chart.

 Accolades

-Make Room earned McReynolds two Grammy nominations at 61st Annual Grammy Awards in 2019.
+Make Room earned McReynolds two Grammy nominations at the 61st Annual Grammy Awards in 2019.
 The album received a nomination for Best Gospel Album and the single "Cycles" received a nomination for Best Gospel Performance/Song, ultimately losing in both categories to Tori Kelly.

 Make Room earned a total of nine Stellar Award nominations at the 34th Annual Stellar Awards in 2019, eight of which McReynolds received nominations for.
 McReynolds won all eight of his nominations including "Artist of the Year" and "Contemporary Male Vocalist of the Year".
 McReynolds also won "Producer of the Year", an award shared with the production team of Make Room.
 "Not Lucky, I'm Loved" won in the categories for "Song of the Year" and "Urban/Inspirational Single or Performance of the Year".
 The album Make Room won "CD of the Year" and "Contemporary CD of the Year".
 Keemon Leonard, art director for Make Room, received a nomination for "Recorded Music Packaging of the Year" but lost to Israel Houghton.